 There are different means of transportation in the city of Exeter.
 There are different means available to get around the city.
 It is all up to you and how you feel on certain days.
 Using different kinds of transportation helps people find new places in the city.
-We recommend keeping on average £100 of your entire monthly budget on transport as a part of your Exeter living costs.
+We recommend keeping on average £60 of your entire monthly budget on transport as a part of your Exeter living costs.
 It is good to get a monthly pass for your college, which will help you save lots of bucks and will significantly contribute towards reducing the cost of living in Exeter for students.

 Food and drinks contribute majorly towards the cost of living in Exeter for students.
-The average monthly cost is around £200.
+The average monthly cost is around £360.
 This includes all your food as well as drinking cost.
 Though it depends on the type of surrounding you are living in.
 The city has many retail stores available which also provide delivery services to your place.
 If you are a foodie, cafes and tea shops serve high-quality Devon items in quaint old houses, restaurants, and bistros with excellent views and independent restaurants.
 For plenty of options of eateries serving foreign cuisines, go to Princess-hay or Queen St Dining.
-However, It will cost you extra bucks, around £200 for a month.
+However, It will cost you extra bucks, around £360 per month.
 Eventually, it all comes down to choices when you have to decide about the Exeter cost of living.

 Entertainment & NightLife

-Is Exeter expensive to live in for students?
+1. Is Exeter expensive to live in for students?

-Is Exeter Good for student life?
+2. Is Exeter Good for student life?

 Exeter is a tranquil, pleasant city surrounded by beautiful countryside and coastline.
 Aside from its rich history, Exeter has a huge student population, a dynamic atmosphere, and plenty of exciting things to do, so students who live in Exeter will never be bored.

-How much does living as a student cost?
+3. How much does living as a student cost?

-A single student in Exeter or Cornwall will require roughly £1015 per month to cover basic living expenditures such as housing, food, books and equipment, and other needs.
+A single student in Exeter or Cornwall will require roughly £1,252 per month to cover basic living expenditures such as housing, food, books and equipment, and other needs.
 This amount is provided just as a guideline.
 The price you actually pay will be determined by your own lifestyle.